guceda/menu-opt/README.md

 The ones available are:

-- _Random Search_: Uses the random sampler on a given objective function.
+- _Random Search_: Random search optimization algorithm.
+Uses the _random_ sampler on a given objective function.

+- _Linear Search_: Exhaustive linear search optimization algorithm.
+Uses the _permutation_ sampler on a given objective function.

-- _Simulated Annealing_: Probabilistic metaheuristic technique to approximate the global optimum of a given objective function.
+- _Simulated Annealing_: Simulated annealing optimization algorithm.
+A metaheuristic optimization algorithm that uses a probabilistic approach to search for the global minimum of a function in a large search space

 ## Usage